 - GCSE Food & Nutrition

 - GCSE Design Technology - Resistant Materials

 - BTEC Music

 - BTEC Child Development

 - Certificate in Financial Education (CeFE)

 Students must also study religious education (RE), and secondary schools must provide sex education.
 The content of these two subjects is decided locally but must remain within the law.
 All secondary schools are responsible for providing careers, enterprise education and citizenship.
 At Kearsley Academy the content of RE, PSHCE and sex education is delivered through our 'Life' curriculum.
 Life is a timetabled lesson which takes place once per week for students in Y7 to 10.

 Schools organise their own timetable, and can decide what else to teach their students.
 The curriculum on offer is reviewed every year and adjusted, where necessary, according to the learning needs of the students in a particular band.

-For more information on any aspect of our curriculum please contact Mrs K McKee (Vice Principal) or Mrs M Flyn (Vice Principal).
+For more information on any aspect of our curriculum please contact Mrs K McKee (Acting Principal) or Mrs M Flynn (Vice Principal).